Simy Nwankwo: Crotone and Serie B top-scorer targets Super Eagles return | Goal.com

 The forward was part of Gernot Rohr’s side that was eliminated in the group stage of the 2018 World Cup in Russia, playing as a substitute against Croatia and Argentina.

-The striker has, however, not featured for the West Africans since he made a bench role against Seychelles in September 2018 in Africa Cup of Nations qualifiers.
+The striker has, however, not featured for the West Africans since his bench role against Seychelles in September 2018 in the Africa Cup of Nations qualifiers.

 "When I went down, I knew the risks of losing that spot that I worked so hard to get to although I didn't play more, which is perfectly understandable," Nwankwo told ESPN.